-A plan to build a three-story preschool at 972 N. San Vicente Blvd. will be back on the West Hollywood Planning Commission’s agenda Thursday, with the developer having made changes in response to concerns raised at a February meeting.
+A plan to build a three-story preschool at 972 N. San Vicente Blvd. will be back on the West Hollywood Planning Commission’s agenda Thursday, with the developer having made changes in response to concerns raised

 The property, which is near Harratt Street, currently is home to a 1,220-square-foot front house constructed in 1905 and a 990-square-foot detached dwelling in the rear constructed in 1946.